-Kayla Davenport, MS, LPC
+Kayla Davenport, MS

 The therapeutic focus she brings to First Light is diverse.
 She holds family systems and teaching assertive communication as a cornerstone in any work that she does.
 This passion for bringing families together and bridging the gaps that develop as adolescents differentiate, struggle, and grow is essential in developing sustainability within an adolescent’s treatment.

 Personally, Kayla has her hands full with two small children.
 This means a lot of gymnastics, basketball practice, and balancing chaos.
 She and her family love to dance, watch movies, and be as active as possible both indoors and out!